 Our annual awards recognize outstanding community and civic engagement occuring on member campuses across our state.
 Student awards, except where noted, are selected in the fall and presented at the CSNAP Student Conference.
 Faculty, staff, partner, and presidential award nominations are due in December, and awards are presented at the PACE Conference.

 Community Impact Student Award

 Our Community Impact Student Awards recognize an outstanding, full-time undergraduate or graduate student service leader from each member campus.
 Impact Award recipients should demonstrate commitment to partnering with others to address community issues, ability to lead and inspire fellow students, and sustainable impact in their area of work.
 Each member campus selects its own CISA recipient, who is then recognized by the Compact.

 John H. Barnhill Civic Trailblazer Award

-Created in 2011 to honor John H. Barnhill, the founding executive director of NC Campus Compact, the Civic Trailblazer Award is given to ONE from the statewide network.
+Created in 2011 to honor John H. Barnhill, the founding executive director of NC Campus Compact, the Civic Trailblazer Award is given to ONE student from the statewide network.
 Nominees — one per campus — must be undergraduate students in their final (senior) year.
 The Civic Trailblazer should demonstrate innovation in civic engagement, work to integrate their service into campus structures, inspire others to serve, and make a meaningful impact on campus or community.

 Marshall Alternative Break Scholarship

 The Marshall Alternative Break Scholarship provides up to $250 to support a student’s participation in an alternative break program organized by a member campus.
 The scholarship was created in 2015 by Aaron Marshall, a former student award winner and alum of Western Carolina University.
-Any student from a member campuses by apply.
+Any student from a member campus may apply.
 Preference is given to students who currently receive financial aid, and/or who are Active Duty, Reservist, National Guard, or a Veteran or their dependent.

 For Faculty and Staff

 Engaged Faculty Award

 The Engaged Faculty Award recognizes one faculty member in the state for exemplary engaged teaching and scholarship, including leadership that advances students’ community and civic learning, conducting community-based research, fostering reciprocal community partnerships, and building institutional commitments to service-learning and community engagement.

 Community Engagement Professional of the Year Award